-The Honors Program is designed to encourage and serve students desiring a challenging academic program, embodying Bethel's long-standing commitment to the integration of faith and learning.
-This program provides an educational experience that moves from a generalist emphasis in the first two years to a discipline-specific focus, in the field of the student’s choice, in the last two years.
-The program is designed to provide an enriched educational experience for students with exceptional academic ability, to create a social network for such students, to enhance their preparation for and admission to graduate school, as well as to enhance the general academic environment of the university.
+The Pietas Honors Program is designed to encourage and serve students desiring a challenging academic program, embodying Bethel's long-standing commitment to the integration of faith and learning.
+The program is designed to provide an enriched educational experience for students with exceptional academic ability, to create a community for such students, to enhance their preparation for and admission to graduate school, as well as to enhance the general academic environment of the university.

-Students interested in applying for the Honors Program should contact the director of the Honors Program.
+Students interested in applying for the Pietas Honors Program should contact the director of the Pietas Honors Program.

 This course meets a General Education requirement.

 HON 160 • Pietas Seminar I. 3 Credits.

 An introduction to the meaning and value of a liberal arts education in the Christian tradition and to key facets of the Pietas Program.
 While exploring a specific topic of interest, the seminar promotes the establishment of community among students, faculty, and varying aspects of student life.
 Students are also provided with instruction and practice in writing, as well as preparing and delivering oral presentation, in a manner that addresses the strengths and needs of Pietas Program students.